-Teaching faculty are members of a unified, multispecialty group practice with shared values and culture.
-We are committed to Personal Service Excellence, to focus on service to our patients and staff as a core value.
-We are also committed to Operational Excellence, based on tools of Lean Six Sigma, to eliminate waste and defects.
-This organization framework has allowed Billings Clinic to be a national leader in clinical quality, patient safety, service, value, and delivery system reform.
-As a physician-led organization, we enact the core principles of physician leadership and a team approach to patient care.
+Billings Clinic is committed to personal service excellence as well as operational excellence with an organization framework that has allowed Billings Clinic to be a national leader in clinical quality, patient safety, service, value, and delivery system reform.
+As a physician led organization, we enact the core principles of physician leadership and a team approach to patient care.
 This focus on quality, safety, and leadership is foundational to resident education.

 Billings Clinic and the Region